 Midday was a news program, broadcasting a variety of public affairs programming covering politics, education, business, world affairs, and sports.
-Shows were a mix of call-in discussions, interviews, speeches, debates, special presentations and documentaries.
+Shows were a mix of call-in discussions, interviews, speeches, debates, special presentations, live coverage, and documentaries.

 Beginning in the mid-1970’s until 1992, Midday was hosted by Bob Potter, after which, Gary Eichten became the permanent host.
+Many guest hosts also participated over the years.
 During the Eichten era, Midday became a daily two-hour program staple, running from 11AM-1PM.
 Midday ended its run in January 2012 when long-time host Eichten retired.

 February 3, 2012 — Lou Bellamy and Paul Carter Harrison join MPR's Marianne Combs and today's Midday co-host T. Mychael Rambo.

 December 23, 2011 — Stories of winter fairies and elves, from a performance at the Fitzgerald Theater in St. Paul.